scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 * the search algorithm to use [optional]

 This section will explain how to describe the objective function, configuration space, and optimization algorithm.
+Later,
-Section XXX below will explain how to use a non-default trials database to analyze the results of a search, and to make parallel search possible.
+Section `Trial results: more than just the loss`_  will explain how to use the trials database to analyze the results of a search, and Section `Parallel Evaluation with a Cluster`_ will explain how to use parallel computation to search faster.

 Step 1: define an objective function